 If in the context of family law proceedings, if you receive a letter from another Lawyer making certain requests or demands and then threatening to seek a costs order against you, you should immediately obtain our Gold Coast Lawyers legal advice.
 Often, the costs threat will be a bluff, however, it might not be, and we can advise you when it should be taken seriously, and how to respond.

-For Australians going through divorce and separation, there are plenty of advantages of living in the ‘Information Age’.
-Now it is easier than ever before to access the court forms and other material you may need.
 This makes it possible to do more on your own, so you may save money on legal costs.
 There are also plenty of disadvantages, however, the most significant of which is the amount of misinformation readily available in the digital world.
 If you’re getting divorced or separated, following the wrong legal advice – be it from the Internet or even friends, family and workmates – can be costly, especially when you’re trying to figure out who gets what in a settlement.
 Here’s what you should know.

 The first and most important thing to understand is that every case is different.
 Essentially this means that regardless of what you may have heard, read online or seen on television and films, everything is not always ‘split down the middle’.
 It also means there is no real basis for the belief that women always benefit from the property settlement, or that you must go to Court in order to get one.
 It is true that courts must approve related orders, but they actually intervene in only a small percentage of cases.